addapptables/angular-miscellaneous/projects/craftsjs/card/README.md

 </craftsjs-card>
 ```

-- Finally, it is important to import the styles to the application
+- Finally, import the styles into your application

 ```scss
 @import '~@craftsjs/core/craftsjs-grid.theme';